shimondoodkin/node-inflow/README.md

 ##thanks to:

-Stagas - for help in enhancing examples in this readme.
+Creationix - I used his concept for this library.

-Creationix - i used his concept for this library.
+Stagas - For help in enhancing examples in this readme.